polterguy/polterguy.github.io/tutorials/getting-started/index.md

-# Getting started with Magic
+# Getting started

-The easiest way to get started is to [download the docker-compose.yml file](https://github.com/polterguy/magic/releases/download/v10.0.4/docker-compose.yml), assuming you have [Docker](https://www.docker.com/products/docker-desktop) installed, and then execute the following in a terminal window where you saved the file.
-This is the exact same process for both Windows, Mac, and Linux.
+The easiest way to get started is to [download the docker-compose file](https://github.com/polterguy/magic/releases/download/v10.0.4/docker-compose.yml), assuming you have [Docker](https://www.docker.com/products/docker-desktop) installed, and then execute the following in a terminal window where you saved the file.

 ```
 docker-compose up
 ```

-When your Docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555), and use the default configuration settings for MySQL, choose a root password, crudify your Magic database, type your name and email address when you generate a key pair, and Magic should work out of the box without any hassle.
+When your docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555), and use the default connection string for MySQL, choose a root password, crudify your Magic database, type your name and email address when you generate a key pair, and Magic should work out of the box without any hassle.
 If you want to test Magic's CRUD automation capabilities, there's a _"sakila"_ SQL script that you can execute in the _"SQL"_ menu item to create an example database.
 In the video below I am illustrating this process.